Cambridgeshire Police shelve 1995 Ian Grant murder inquiry

 "We review all of our cold cases regularly and when any fresh evidence comes to light.

-"This inquiry will not be closed but filed pending further evidence."'Glimmer of hope'
+"This inquiry will not be closed but filed pending further evidence."

 Mr Grant had left his flat in nearby Speedwell Close on the evening of 14 November, with his body found shortly after midnight.